zhangy10/px4-firmware/boards/modalai/rb5-flight/PRIORITIES.md

 Implement CPU utilization monitor for apps as a second instance of load_mon

-Move to PX4 barometer driver.
-Need to create one for ICP101xx

-Move to PX4 IMU driver.
-Need to create SPI driver, interrupt driver

 SLPI: Timeout waiting for parameter_client_set_value_response

-Add queueing to make sure there are no lost IMU / Barometer samples in the thin clients

 Investigate switch to altitude mode when manual mode specified
 - Something to do with the RC switches